run-ai/docs/docs/admin/workloads/inference-overview.md

 * Inference is considered a high-priority workload as it is customer-facing.
 Running an Inference workload (within the Project's quota) will preempt any Run:ai Workload marked as _Training_.

-* Inference is workload will receive priority over _Train_ and _Build_ workloads during scheduling.
+* Inference workloads will receive priority over _Train_ and _Build_ workloads during scheduling.

 * Inference is implemented as a Kubernetes _Deployment_ object with a defined number of replicas.
 The replicas are load-balanced by Kubernetes so adding more replicas will improve the overall throughput of the system.